RiverChina295/restaurant_website/README.md

 # Website for China River, Beverly MA

+Updates as of March 12th, 2020
+- Pictures now have subtitles describing what they are
+- Downloadable PDF menu with prices for accessibility
+- Improved visual layout
+- Side navigation added in replace of the top navigation bar for full sized screens

 Hello all, this is a self supported project I took on just to help give the restaurant I work with a working website, and one that can be hosted on its own accord without having to pay other companies exorbitant amounts of money to use their software, for a single static page website.